emqx/emqx-docs/en_US/modules/modules.md

 # Module Management

 The EMQX provides abundant functional modules, including authentication and authorization, protocol access, message delivery, language extension, operation and maintenance monitoring, and internal modules.
-On the module management page of dashboard, modules can be started and stopped, as well as their configuration and data can be managed.
+On the Dashboard's module management page, modules can be started and stopped, as well as their configuration and data can be managed.

 ## Module list